Blog

 The Methodology (The Habituation-Dishabituation Method)

-For example, if the cat’s name was “Luna,” the recording would say four random words like “Tuna,” “Sofa,” “Puma,” “Cola,” followed finally by “Luna.”
+For example, if the cat’s name was “Luna,” the recording would say four random words like “Tuna,” “Sofa,” “Puma,” “Cola,” followed by “Luna.”

 The Result: The Ear Twitch of Recognition

-Then, the recording played the cat’s actual name.
+Then the recording played the cat’s actual name.

 If They Know Their Name, Why Do They Ignore Me?